Particles 3: In Water – Under Construction

 Solid particles for water

 Some of the particles appropriate for water have already been discussed in the context of particles for air: alumina which sinks over time, and pine pollen and lycopodium powder, which float on the water surface.
-Other particles have been discussed in the context of rheoscopic fluids:
+Tap water may contain sufficient particulates that no additional particles are needed, especially if laser light sheets are used for illumination.

 References